EigenvoidDev/CCMemoryEditor/README.md

 #### Windows Security Warnings

-On **Windows 8 and newer**, you may see a **SmartScreen warning** because this application is unsigned.
+On **Windows 8 and later**, you may encounter a **SmartScreen warning** because this application is unsigned.
 The application is not digitally signed because code-signing certificates require a paid license.
-As a result, Windows may label it as being from an unknown publisher.
+As a result, Windows may display it as coming from an unknown publisher.

-Similarly, some antivirus software may flag the application as suspicious or prevent it from being downloaded.
+Some antivirus software may also flag the application as suspicious or prevent it from being downloaded.
 These detections are **false positives**.

 You can verify the safety of the application by reviewing the source code directly in this repository or building the executable yourself.